Famingzhao/NEPAL/README.md

-# NEPal
+# NEPAL

-The goal of NEPal is to calculate NE (neuroendocrine) risk score from mouse or human bulk transcriptomic or single-cell RNA-seq (scRNA-seq) data for prostate cancer (PCa).
-NEPal has multiple built-in algorithms and NE gene sets.
+The goal of NEPAL is to calculate NE (neuroendocrine) risk score from mouse or human bulk transcriptomic or single-cell RNA-seq (scRNA-seq) data for prostate cancer (PCa).
+NEPAL has multiple built-in algorithms and NE gene sets.
 The NEPC risk score could be used to stratify prognosis of PCa.

 ## Citation